10 Day Aussie Camino Women's Trek

 Frequently Asked Questions

-And while you will have the option to take rests and ride in the bus if needed, you should come with the understanding that some of the days will be tough.
+The walk is for experienced hikers.
+It is relatively flat, but it is a lot of walking.
+While you will have the option to take rests and rides in the bus if needed, you should come with the understanding that some of the days will be tough.

-If you have not previously hiked major multi-day walks and aren’t sure if this is the ‘one’, at the very least you should be a regular bushwalker or trailwalker.
+If you have not previously hiked a multi-day walk and are not sure if this trip is the right one for you, at the very least you should be a regular bushwalker or trailwalker.
+You should be able to cover 25-30km in a single day.
+If unsure about your fitness levels – especially your feet and knee health – we recommend holding off and waiting for more dates to be announced.

 COVID – Guarantee

-We recognise that for many, there is still a degree of uncertainty regarding making travel bookings, hence we are providing a deposit guarantee.
+We recognise that for many, there is still a degree of uncertainty regarding travel bookings, hence we provide a deposit guarantee.

 - having contracted COVID-19